pykao/MolGAN-PyTorch/README.md

 python main.py
 ```

-You are able to define the training parameters within the Training block of the main function in `main.py`
+You are able to define the training parameters within the training block of the main function in `main.py`

 ## Testing Phase

 Simply run the same command to test the MolGAN.

-You need to comment the training section and uncomment the test section in the main function of `main.py`
+You need to comment the training section and uncomment the testing section in the main function of `main.py`

 ```python
 python main.py